Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-recipe is probably a good word for programs, algorithms, equations,.. like /branches|../ of some organisation,.. like s/qed/cooked rice/; the conjunction of the recipe for s/disaster/the conclusion/, and can be used in other recipes, which is more satisfying than i previously considered, and now i think of it as the final rule of astadhyayi; cooked in a /magicau?ldron/, where i superpositioned you ∵ i'm श्याम-positioned #mysticrypticommon(/(err)?z?/) sspaciottemporal is sanded sspacettime is sanded.. in sanskrit no"-thing" means any"-thing" /is|exists|was|existed|will be|will exist|../,..
+recipe is probably a good word for programs, algorithms, equations,.. like /branches|../ of some organisation,.. like s/qed/cooked rice/; the conjunction of the recipe for s/disaster/the conclusion/, and can be used in other recipes, which is more satisfying than i previously considered, and now i think of it as the final rule of astadhyayi; cooked in a /magicau?ldron/, where i superpositioned you ∵ i'm श्याम-positioned #mysticrypticommon(/(err)?z?/; strain vtrain) sspaciottemporal is sanded sspacettime is sanded.. in sanskrit no"-thing" means any"-thing" /is|exists|was|existed|will be|will exist|../,..
 /counting machine|abacus|../ is a good /prescription|description|../ for computer